 2. Smile more

 If a person is always smiling, positive, and optimistic, then they will leave little room for negativity.
-People who smile often can maintain a happy mood, and their lifespan is relatively longer than that of people who often wear a sad face.
+People who smile often can maintain a happy mood, and their lifespan is relatively longer than that of people who often wear sad faces.
 A smile is the cheapest form of medical treatment there is!
 If you want to keep yourself looking young, you need to maintain a good mood so that you will not only have a beautiful face, but also a healthy body.

 3. Drink tea frequently